Analysis | What you need to know about Brad Raffensperger

 In December, he gave the green light for a top GOP election official who reports to him to hold a news conference and directly address Trump and tell him to stop leading people to believe Georgia’s election was fraudulent: “Someone’s going to get hurt,” an angry Gabriel Sterling, who manages voting systems for Raffensperger, said.
 “Someone’s going to get shot.
 Someone’s going to get killed.”

-Raffensperger on Monday seemed to indicate the recording of the call had leaked from his office after President Trump tweeted about the call.
+Raffensperger on Monday said of the leaked call that Trump first betrayed confidence about the conversation.
 “It was a private conversation as far as I was concerned,” Raffensperger told an Atlanta reporter in an interview.
 “He broke privacy when he put out a tweet, but then his tweet was false.”

-On Monday, Sterling and Raffensperger held a news conference where they specifically rebutted election fraud claims, including one the president vaguely made in that call: "“This is all easily provably false,” Sterling said, “and yet the president persists.”
+On Monday, Sterling and Raffensperger held a news conference where they specifically rebutted election fraud claims, including one the president vaguely made in that call: “This is all easily provably false,” Sterling said, “and yet the president persists.”